-Would you consider the story above as the dark or the bright side of travelling?
+Would you consider the story above as the dark or the bright side of traveling?
 I would say a bit both, but rather on the bright side and I will tell you why.

 My soul hit rock bottom within the first 24 hours

-Suddenly I realised I voluntarily got myself into this uncomfortable situation and asked myself ‘why?’.
+Suddenly I realized I voluntarily got myself into this uncomfortable situation and asked myself ‘why?’.
 This was the first moment when I felt a draining, depression-like negativity.
 I was hopeless, frightened and I wanted to give up right there.
-I was convinced the next day I would buy a flight ticket regardless of the cost and simply fly to Lisbon..
+I was convinced the next day I would buy a flight ticket regardless of the cost and simply fly to Lisbon.